hashicorp/nomad/website/source/docs/commands/read-write.html.md

 page_title: "Reading and Writing Data"
 sidebar_current: "docs-commands-readwrite"
 description: |-
-  The Vault CLI can be used to read, write, and delete secrets.
+  The Nomad CLI can be used to read, write, and delete secrets.
 This page documents how to do this.
 ---

 # Reading and Writing Data with the CLI

-The Vault CLI can be used to read, write, and delete data from Vault.
+The Nomad CLI can be used to read, write, and delete data from Nomad.
-This data might be raw secrets, it might be configuration for a backend, etc. Whatever it is, the interface to read and write data to Vault is the same.
+This data might be raw secrets, it might be configuration for a backend, etc. Whatever it is, the interface to read and write data to Nomad is the same.

 To determine what paths can be used to read and write data, please use the built-in [help system](/docs/commands/help.html)